 In an earlier article, we defined millennials, and explored the myths surrounding their role in the workplace.
 But as a quick guide in 2024, it is those aged between 28 and 43.

-While it would be impossible to try and stereotype an entire generation, there are recurring themes that we see time and again from the millennial culture in the workplace which cannot be ignored.
+While it would be impossible to try and stereotype an entire generation, there are recurring themes that we see from the millennial culture in the workplace which cannot be ignored.

-As Simon Sinek acutely points out in this interesting YouTube video; there are forces beyond the millennial generation’s control which shaped the way they grew up and stayed with them as they transitioned into the world of work.
+As Simon Sinek points out in this interesting video (watch here), there are forces beyond the millennial generation’s control which shaped the way they grew up and the traits that stayed with them as they transitioned into the world of work.

 Millennials are getting married less, having fewer children and have very low-levels of home-ownership.
 The latter can be attributed to high house prices, but the marriage and childbirth stats tell another story.
 Millennials have seen how quickly the economy and job market can decline and how disastrous this can be in terms of raising a family and paying off a mortgage.

 A lot of the negative stereotypes that are used to describe millennials have been proven untrue, as we wrote in a previous blog post.
 Older generations call them lazy and entitled, but despite some level of expectation for things to simply happen for them, they aren't adverse to working hard.
 The level of this simply comes down to a matter of management.

 Interested in evaluating your existing Hiring processes?

 Manage your millennials correctly, and you will realise just how much this generation has to offer.

 Most likely due to their exposure to a fast-paced and ever-evolving world, millennials are more open to collaborative working, trying new ideas and quickly rejecting those that don’t work.
 They want to be included in discussions about not only their development, but the development of the company.
 They want to know how they fit into the bigger picture and how they can make a positive difference, no matter how small.